cofad/resume/README.md

-# William R. Warner's Resume
+# Will R. Warner's Resume

-William R. Warner's resume written in HTML and CSS.
+Will R. Warner's resume written in HTML and CSS.
 Google Chrome is used to render the HTML and CSS to PDF format.

 ## Table of Contents